chandan21gupta/Reddit-Flair-Detector/README.md

 ## During Deployment

 A flask app was made with two routes - "/" the home route, "/action_page" for displaying the predicted flair, "/stats" for statistics.

+## Dependencies
+requirements.txt contains the list of all the dependencies.